Mesothelioma Surgery

 Key points on mesothelioma surgery:

-• There are surgical options for all patients no matter their diagnosis
+• There are surgical options for all patients regardless of their diagnosis.

 There are cancer centers across the country where you can get surgical treatment.
-Even the VA in Los Angeles and Boston have mesothelioma specialists on board.
+Even VA health care facilities in Los Angeles and Boston have mesothelioma specialists on board.

-Find out more about talking to a VA specialist and other VA benefits now.
+Find out more by talking to a VA specialist now.

 Veterans Support Team